-And so we hitched up our little caravan and moseyed 200 miles down the central coast to charming Morro Bay.
-With no set agenda, we are flying by the collective seat of our pants.
+And so we hitched up our little caravan and moseyed 200 miles down the central coast of California to charming Morro Bay.

-We visited Morro Bay several years ago and loved it—this time, however, the state campground was full.
-It’s actually not a bad thing when we’re forced to expand our search; we found a lovely regional park campground tucked into the hills between Morro Bay and San Luis Obispo.
+We visited Morro Bay several years ago and loved it.
+This time, however, the state campground was full.
+It’s actually not a bad thing when we’re forced to expand our search.
+We found a pretty regional park campground tucked into the hills between Morro Bay and San Luis Obispo.
 It was the perfect location for eight days of exploring the area.

 In this stretch of the central California coast, velvety green hills meet the sparkling ocean for a breathtaking tableau.
 The entire area encompassing Morro Bay, San Luis Obispo, and the surrounding small towns offers up a friendly, relaxed atmosphere to accompany the stunning natural beauty.
 We walked the beach, kayaked, explored the towns, and made day-trips to nearby Cambria and Los Osos for wild and wonderful nature adventures (blog post to come).